 1. Nantz Started Dating Richards Before His Divorce Was Finalized

-Nantz did admit to having an affair, but the judge determined that their marriage was already on the rocks by the time he began dating Richards.
+As for other court findings, Nantz admited to having an affair, but the judge overseeing their case determined that their marriage was already on the rocks by the time he began dating Richards.
 The Associated Press reported that the judge, Howard Owens, ruled that “this remote event in no way contributed to the breakdown of the marriage.”

 2. She Was a VP at IMG in Sports Marketing When They Met